MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-administer-crossplat-agent.md

 ## scxsslconfig

 The **scxsslconfig** tool is used to generate the certificate in `/etc/opt/Microsoft/scx/ssl/`.
-This tool is useful in correcting issues in which the fully\-qualified domain name cannot be determined from the UNIX or Linux host itself, or the FQDN known to the UNIX\/Linux host does not match the FQDN used by the management server to reach the host.
+This tool is useful in correcting issues in which the fully-qualified domain name can't be determined from the UNIX or Linux host itself, or the FQDN known to the UNIX\/Linux host doesn't match the FQDN used by the management server to reach the host.

 > [!NOTE]
 > The generated certificate must be signed by Operations Manager management server in order to be used in WS-Management communication.
 Overwriting a previously signed certificate will require that the certificate be signed again.

 Usage for the **scxsslconfig** tool can be displayed with the following command: `scxsslconfig -?`